 Dr. Banerjee’s research interests are in modeling, simulation and visualization, with applications in health care systems, information systems and manufacturing systems.
 He serves on the leadership team of the multidisciplinary Texas A&M Health Regional Extension Center at RCHI.
 He teaches courses in simulation, health care systems and industrial engineering design.

-Dr. Ferris’ research interests are in Human Factors and Cognitive Ergonomics, and can be described as the study of cognition in human-machine engineered systems.
+Dr. Ferris’ research interests are in human factors and cognitive ergonomics, and can be described as the study of cognition in human-machine engineered systems.
 His primary focus involves human information processing and design to support attention and interruption management.
 In particular, he investigates novel interface design techniques, employing alternative display modalities such as the sense of touch.
-Other research interests include human error, decision making under time pressure, and human-automation interaction.

-Dr. Sasangohar’s research interests are centered around understanding and improving human decision-making and performance in multi-task, safety-critical work settings using a wide range of analytical techniques and technological innovations.
+Dr. Sasangohar’s research interests include understanding and improving human decision-making and performance in multi-task, safety-critical work settings using a wide range of analytical techniques and technological innovations.
 He is interested and has experience in designing, implementing, and testing systems that improve human-systems performance in socio-technical domains such as healthcare, air-traffic control, command and control, process control, and surface transportation.
-Dr. Sasangohar is also interested in developing novel human factors engineering methods to explore error risk factors in safety-critical domains.
+Dr.

-Dr. Behara’s research interests are Healthcare Services and Service Analytics
+Dr. Behara’s research interests include healthcare services and service analytics.

 Dr. Bolin’s primary research area includes rural and minority Disparities.
 She is the Director of the Texas A&M Southwest Rural Health Research Center (SRHRC) recently was awarded a 4-year, $2.8 million dollar grant as one of seven cooperative research center agreements funded nationally by the U.S. Health Resources and Services Administration (HRSA) to research critical health issues facing rural populations in our country.